Homosassa in Citrus County, Florida — The American South (South Atlantic)

 Yulee Sugar Mill Ruins

 Location.
-28° 47.052′ N, 82° 36.475′ W. Marker is in Homosassa, Florida, in Citrus County.
-Marker is on West Yulee Drive, 0.1 miles north of West Bresler Court, on the right when traveling south.
-The marker stands within a small roadside state roadside park.
-Touch for map.
+28° 47.057′ N, 82° 36.463′ W. Marker is in Homosassa, Florida, in Citrus County.
+Marker is on West Yulee Dr, 0.1 miles north of West Bresler Court, on the right when traveling north.
+The marker standsd within a small Touch for map.
 Marker is at or near this postal address: 10407 W Yulee Dr, Homosassa FL 34448, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers Steam Engine and Gears (a few steps from this marker); Removing the Juice from the Cane (a few steps from this marker); David Levy Yulee (a few steps from this marker); Stage Stand Cemetery (approx. 2.2 miles away); Florida Boom Sidewalk (approx. 2.4 miles away); Bicentennial Park War Memorial (approx. 6.3 miles away); Kings Bay Park (approx. 7.8 miles away); Crystal Street Historic Oak Canopy (approx. 8.2 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Removing the Juice from the Cane (a few steps from this marker); Steam Engine and Gears (a few steps from this marker); Kettles and Operation (a few steps from this marker); Stage Stand Cemetery (approx. 2.2 miles away); Florida Boom Sidewalk (approx. 2.4 miles away); Bicentennial Park War Memorial (approx. 6.3 miles away); Kings Bay Park (approx. 7.8 miles away); Crystal Street Historic Oak Canopy (approx. 8.2 miles away).
 Touch for a list and map of all markers in Homosassa.